-Careers in flight attendant positions are sought-after and for good reason, as you get to travel and see more of the world than most of us get to.
+Careers in flight attendant positions are sought-after, and for a good reason, as you get to travel and see more of the world than most of us get to.
 In this blog, we look at what the job entails and what sort of person is ideally suited to the role.

 Early Mornings & Long Hours Are the Norm

-As part of the cabin crew, you’re expected to meet the needs of the passengers, whatever they are, so you’ll need to have great customer skills, patience and more than a little understanding.
-You may also be required to resolve disputes between passengers, so mediation and a calm manner under pressure are also useful characteristics to have.
+As part of the cabin crew, you’re expected to meet the needs of the passengers, whatever they are, so you’ll need to have great customer skills, patience and more than a bit of understanding.
+You may also be required to resolve disputes between passengers, so mediation and a calm manner under pressure are also valuable characteristics to have.

 How Good Is the Pay for a Flight Attendant Role?

-After fully qualifying for the position after your aviation flight attendant course you open yourself up to a job that comes with quite a nice salary.
-You can expect to take home an annual wage upwards of $60k and the job comes with lots of associated perks like great health plans and paid hotel stays.
+After fully qualifying for the position after your aviation flight attendant course, you open yourself up to a job that comes with quite an excellent salary.
+You can expect to take home an annual wage upwards of $60k, and the job comes with lots of associated perks like great health plans and paid hotel stays.

 Is a Flight Attendant Course Suitable?
 You Decide

-Travelling around the world for a living is exciting, for sure, but it does require you to spend lots of time away from home and get breaks when the job allows.
-If you’re as yet not sure about whether it’s a career path you’d like to take, the Flight Attendant Career Sample course from OCA is a great way to help you make up your mind.
+Travelling around the world for a living is exciting, but it does require you to spend lots of time away from home and get breaks when the job allows.
+If you’re as yet not sure about whether it’s a career path you’d like to take, studying a travel and tourism short course from OCA is a great way to help you make up your mind.

 All of the courses we offer, covering over 20 different industries, are created in collaboration with top industry experts, so you know that what you’re learning is relevant and valuable.
 To find out more, visit us today at www.onlinecoursesaustralia.edu.au, where you’ll see that our students are fully supported by 1 on 1 mentoring support, 7 days a week.